sensu/sensu-go/cli/GUIDELINES.md

 one subcommand for each action a user can perform on an asset or collection of assets.

-For the sake of consistency we ask that developers keep the naming of the subcommands under a management command be consistently named.
-The following is list of standard names for common subcommands.
+In the interest of keeping a simple identifiable standard for our the ease of our end users, we ask that developers keep the naming of the subcommands consistent.
+The following is a list of standard names for common subcommands.

 - If you're intention is to add a command that adds a new resource to the system consider naming the command `create`.
 When the command adds an item to an